Religion is a defining feature of human life. It has been around since the advent of homo sapiens.

 Faculty, Facilities, and Resources

-As vital partners in the department’s instructional work, graduate student teaching assistants lead discussion sections and occasionally teach their own courses based on research gathered for their graduate theses.
+As vital partners in the department's instructional work, graduate student teaching assistants lead discussion sections and sometimes teach courses based on research gathered for their dissertations.

 Apply to the College of Liberal Arts and Sciences.